eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ###	Difficulties Faced

-we cannot raise an error with an identifier. we have tried using
+We cannot raise an error with an identifier.
+We have tried using
 	a string or a number in vain.

 After multiple errors are raised, we cannot increment the value of